tdykstra/AspNetCore.Docs/aspnetcore/fundamentals/index.md

 On 11/30/2024
 -->

-In the preceding code, the `@inject` directive is near the `@using` directives at the top of the file, and the service is resolved in the `OnInitialized` me, which assigns it to the `context` variable.
+In the preceding code, the `@inject` directive is at the top of the file, and the service is resolved in the `OnInitialized` method, which assigns it to the `context` variable.
 The `context` service is used to create the `FilteredMovie` list.

 Another way to resolve a service from DI is by using constructor injection.
-The following Razor Pages code uses constructor injection to resolve the database context and logger from DI:
+The following Razor Pages code uses constructor injection to resolve the database context from DI:

  [!code-csharp[](~/aspnetcore/fundamentals/index/samples/6.0/RazorPagesMovie/Pages/Movies/Index.cshtml.cs?name=snippet&highlight=3-10, 16-17)]